 Low Irrigation planting

-When planting around campus, the Grounds Crew takes into consideration their role in water efficiency and chooses plants accordingly.
-Plants that require minimal to no watering, such as aloe, olive, and yucca, are planted in areas such as around Smith Hall.
+Plants that require minimal to no watering, such as aloe, olive, and yucca, are planted around campus.
 The Ground Crew’s track their daily work through a coordinated smart irrigation system that allows employees to document and monitor which areas have already been watered, and for how long, which prevents over-watering and waste.
+Campus focuses on planting native and/or drought tolerant plants.

 Stormwater management